Computer Requirements

 Suggested Vendors

 Be sure to review the minimum laptop specifications.
-If you have questions or experience any problems with Dell’s pages, please call Dell at 1.866.257.4711.

-Another option for computer purchases would also be HP.
 Again, it is not required that you purchase a Dell or an HP computer, this is just an option that we share here as a service to our students.

-Apple Mac Computers
+Apple Mac Computers and ARM-based Systems - NOT RECOMMENDED

-Currently, there is software used within the Bagley College of Engineering that is incompatible with Apple Mac computers with M1 or M2 chips (Apple Silicon).
+Currently, there is software used within the Bagley College of Engineering that is incompatible with Apple Mac computers with M1, M2 or M3 chips (Apple Silicon) and ARM-based computers.
 There is no workaround as of the publishing of these specifications.
-Due to this, Bagley College of Engineering strongly recommends that students do not purchase Apple computers with an Apple Silicon (M1 or M2) processor with the expectation of using them for coursework within the college of engineering.
-Those who have Apple Mac computers with Intel processors can use them to run this software by installing emulation software.
-Please see the 2021-2022 specifications for information on this.
+Due to this, Bagley College of Engineering strongly recommends that students DO NOT purchase Apple computers with an Apple Silicon (M1, M2 or M3) processors or computers with ARM-based processors with the expectation of using them for coursework within the college of engineering.

 Additional Resources